raspberrypilearning/scratchpc-musical-instrument/en/step_2.md

 --- task ---
 Look at the materials you have available, and work out how you will create the physical parts of your instrument.
 You might want to cut a shape out of cardboard, or use existing items and stick them together to make the body of your instrument.

-To make my drum kit, I used some simple items I found around the workshop and just covered them in foil.
+To make my drum kit, I used some simple items I found in the workshop and just covered them in foil.
 For the guitar and violin, I used some old packing foam I had lying around and some conductive thread left over from another project.
 Be creative in recycling materials for your instrument!
 ![Collect all the items you will use to make your drumkit.](images/materials.jpg)
 --- /task ---

-Once the instrument body is made, you will need to add foil contacts to it for the player to 'play' the instrument.
+Once the instrument body is made, you will need to add foil contacts to it to enable the player to 'play' the instrument.
 One way is to use small pieces of foil that you glue onto the instrument in the right places.
 A drum kit will need drumsticks as well.
 Below, you can see how I wrapped pencils in foil and taped them up, making sure the wire is touching a good amount of the foil.

 --- task ---
 Take each of your F-F jumper wires and remove **one** of the connectors by pulling it off the end.
 It might take a little strength to remove it.
 You’re going to use the exposed end by attaching it to your instrument’s contacts using tape.